boxed/kodare.net/_drafts/draft_static_data definitions.markdown

 Defaults make it easier to define some piece of data that is only valid for one special case without making the rest of the code ugly.
 We should show what is special, not repeating what is the same so the special stuff is hidden in the noise.

-### Subrule c Values must be able to be of any type.
+### Subrule c: Values must be able to be of any type.

 Limiting the properties to certain types ahead of time and not being able to change it later inevitibly makes you angry when it turns out the limit was incorrect.
 Murphy will guarantee it was.